Deadpool-11/Flutter_calculator_Project/README.md

      you can follow https://docs.flutter.dev/get-started/install/macos
 * clone the git repo, which you will simulate.
 * connect a physical phone or simulate android, so that the device is visible in bottom right section of the VS code.
+* command to the terminal "flutter pub get" to install all the dependencies before running the app.
 * click F5 while being on main.dart file inside lib.
 And it should start a new window in phone simulating the coded app.

 ## Features implemented